marcpancorbo/CyclismeApp/README.md

 ### Navigation

-At the bottom you will have a menu with the following sections: Racing, Cyclists, Equipment and Profile (This view is only implemented in the menu); As we mentioned at the beginning by default the view will be the racing one.
+At the bottom you will have a menu with the following sections: Racing, Cyclists, Team and Profile (This view is only implemented in the menu); As we mentioned at the beginning by default the view will be the racing one.

 <img src="cambiarPantalla.gif" width="400">